 Press the F3 key to repeat calibration when the software informs that the Delta% or accuracy are not acceptable.
-(The accuracy must be 2.5 to 3.5 x that of 100 μ l.)
+(The accuracy must be 2.5-3.5 x that of 100 μl.)

-10. Calibration is now complete.
+12. Calibration is now complete.
 Press the F1 key to accept the new calibration.

-Note!
-Calibration for the wash head is saved and it becomes the active calibration.
+Note Calibration for the wash head is saved and it becomes the active calibration.

-- 11. Press the OK button when the procedure is done. - 12.
-Verify the new performance by dispensing a plate, for example, with 300 μ l.
+- 13. Press the OK button when the procedure has finished. - 14.
+Verify the new performance by dispensing a plate, for example, with 300 μl.
 Tare weigh the plate, dispense and measure the weight to determine the actual dispensed volume.